dougeby/IntuneDocs/intune/windows-update-for-business-configure.md

    - **Quality update deferral period (days)**: Enter the number of days for which quality updates are deferred.
 You can defer receiving these Quality Updates up to 30 days from their release.

-     Quality Updates are typically fixes and improvements to existing Windows functionality, and are published the first Tuesday of every month.
-Though they can be released at any time by Microsoft.
-You can define if, and how long, you are to defer receiving Quality Updates after they're available on Windows Update.
+     Quality Updates are typically fixes and improvements to existing Windows functionality, and are published the second Tuesday of every month.
+Quality Updates through Windows Update for Business only receive these updates (the 'B' release), although other updates may be released at any time by Microsoft.
+You can define if, and how long, you defer receiving Quality Updates after they're available on Windows Update.
+For more information, see [Deploy updates using Windows Update for Business](https://docs.microsoft.com/windows/deployment/update/waas-manage-updates-wufb).

    - **Feature update deferral period (days)**: Enter the number of days for which Feature Updates are deferred.
 You can defer receiving Feature Updates up to 180 days from their release.